Aspira Women's Health Inc. (AWH) Reveals an Earnings Mystery

 Cantor Fitzgerald gave a rating of “Overweight” to AWH, setting the target price at $10 in the report published on January 29th of the previous year.

-During the last 5 trading sessions, AWH fell by -16.36%, which changed the moving average for the period of 200-days by -85.55% in comparison to the 20-day moving average, which settled at $0.5641.
-In addition, Aspira Women’s Health Inc. saw -70.85% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AWH rose by +17.86%, which changed the moving average for the period of 200-days by -81.08% in comparison to the 20-day moving average, which settled at $0.5770.
+In addition, Aspira Women’s Health Inc. saw -61.53% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading